waqasilyas/json-converter-bmpr/README.md

 * Focus exclusively on readability
   * Try to match UI concepts and workflow while structuring the JSON, as compared to representing the underlying RDBMS organization
   * Try to order properties to increase readability, like having ID, name, type kind of properties at the top under an object
-* Friendly to diff tools, don't rely on a lot of command line options
+* Friendly to diff tools, don't rely on a lot of command line options.
+And don't ask for user inputs

 # Usage
 ```